rayalan/binary-adages/content/my-best-managers.md

 * Warm appreciation.
 * Low expectations.

-There's nothing particularly radical about this list (except the last one, I'll get to that), but experiencing that kind of leadership was a profound experience.
-Not only do some of my fondest memories of work come from those times, but it also radically reshaped what I aspired to in my interactions with others.
+There's nothing particularly radical about this list (except the last one, I'll get to that), but experiencing that kind of leadership was profoundly connecting.
+Not only do some of my fondest memories of work come from those times, but it also radically reshaped what I aspire to in my interactions with others.

 # Story time